keboola/developers-docs/extend/generic-extractor/functions.md

 OAuth information split into the properties `consumer` (response obtained from the service provider) and `user` (data obtained from the user).
 This context is available for both the `headers` and `params` sections of the `oauth20` authentication methods.
+For the context available in the `apiRequest` configuration, see the [login authentication](/extend/generic-extractor/functions/#login-authentication-context).

 The following configuration: